nestjs-mod/nestjs-mod-fullstack/steps/2024-08-13/en.md

 {% endspoiler %}

-### 9. Adding a module for working with the prism to the AppModule
+### 9. Adding a module for working with the Prisma to the AppModule

 Updated file `apps/server/src/app/app.module.ts`